-&lt;sup>266 "George Orwell," Wikipedia.
+&lt;sup>264 "George Orwell," Wikipedia.

-&lt;sup>267 Lewis, The Silver Chair, 5.
+&lt;sup>265 Lewis, The Silver Chair, 5.

-&lt;sup>268 Hastings, 419, 421, 444.
+&lt;sup>266 Hastings, 419, 421, 444.

-&lt;sup>269 Wickham, Church and People in an Industrial Society, 11.
+&lt;sup>267 Wickham, Church and People in an Industrial Society, 11.

-&lt;sup>270 Lewis, "Is English Doomed," 28.
+&lt;sup>268 Lewis, "Is English Doomed," 28.

-Norwood Report saw little in the way of standards for teaching English, preferring the person who could teach more subjects than English rather than the specialist in English.
-Lewis argued that the Norwood Report saw the teaching of English literature as only an aid in appreciation, since literature was only intended to entertain.
+that the Norwood Report saw the teaching of English literature as only an aid in appreciation, since literature was only intended to entertain.
 He felt that the Norwood Report failed to see the value of English studies.
 However, Lewis contended, as we set standards, those in education should avoid two evils: setting the standards too high or setting them too low (i.e. "allowing the requirements of schoolboys to dictate its forms of study").